Communities developing resources and competencies for using their languages

 7,105 languages are spoken or signed.
 CLICK for map of world languages & regional websites.

 SIL's dedication to language development past and present

 (March 2008) Participants from two Bantu languages in Tanzania have produced literacy primers while testing prototype software during a two-week workshop.
 The Bantu Literacy Tool, a new computer program, was developed to help Bantu communities design primers.
-As a result of the workshop, the Vwanji people now have a 40-lesson primer and the Malila people have a 45-lesson primer.
+As a result of the workshop, the Vwanji people now have a forty-lesson primer and the Malila people have a forty-five-lesson primer.